AnggaR96s/Reforestation/README.md

-## I've got a joke about vegetables for you... but it's a bit corny.
+## What do you call a cow on a trampoline?
+A milk shake!